-For more details, see Customizing the AD FS Sign-in Pages.
+For more information, see Customizing the AD FS Sign-in Pages.

 Some Office apps (with modern authentication enabled) send ‘prompt=login’ to Azure AD in their request.
-By default, Azure AD translates this in the request to ADFS to ‘wauth=usernamepassworduri’ (asks ADFS to do U/P auth) and ‘wfresh=0’ (asks ADFS to ignore SSO state and do a fresh authentication).
+By default, Azure AD translates ‘prompt=login’ in the request to ADFS as ‘wauth=usernamepassworduri’ (asks ADFS to do U/P Auth) and ‘wfresh=0’ (asks ADFS to ignore SSO state and do a fresh authentication).
 If you want to enable certificate-based authentication for these apps, you need to modify the default Azure AD behavior.
-Just set the ‘PromptLoginBehavior’ in your federated domain settings to ‘Disabled‘.
+Set the ‘PromptLoginBehavior’ in your federated domain settings to ‘Disabled‘.
 You can use the MSOLDomainFederationSettings cmdlet to perform this task: